DIPLOMA OF EARLY CHILDHOOD EDUCATION AND CARE

 HLTWHS003 Maintain work health and safety

-*HLTAID004 Provide and emergency first aid response in an education and care setting
+*HLTAID012 Provide First aid response in an education and care setting

 CHCDIV002 Promote Aboriginal and/or Torres Strait Islander cultural safety